 This is the case in several other countries, too.
 In Greece, 14th month pay is mandatory.
 One half is paid out in full for Christmas, the other is divided and paid out at Easter and in the summer.
 Likewise, in Saudi Arabia, a mandatory 13th month salary is paid on Eid al-Fitr.
 In China and Singapore, 13th month pay tends to be paid out for Lunar New Year.

 This timely pay helps employees afford expensive celebrations and enjoy special holidays with their families.
 Therefore, it’s an important part of an employee’s compensation package.
 When employing new talent abroad, being aware of these cultural and regional nuances can do wonders for your employee recruitment and retention.
 It also signals adaptability to local business practices to local authorities.

 How to Compute 13th Month Pay

 As you’ve probably guessed by now, the exact computation of 13th month pay depends on the country in question.

-In some countries, 13th month pay is calculated as an additional salary.
+In some countries, 13th month pay is calculated as an additional salary, so you typically divide the total basic salary by 12 to work out the amount owed for the 13th month.
 This is the case in the Philippines, where the computation formula is: total basic salary / 12 = 13th month pay.
 In other words, it’s equivalent to one month’s salary of that year.
 The total basic salary does not include any bonuses or other monetary benefits received that year.